This article relates only to the industrial/mechanical industry!

 4. The 3D Model

 But it cannot standalone.
-I do have a system that always has a reference (embossed or engraved) back to the part identification and latest revision and I am shocked that is has never been used.
+I do have an embedded model identification system that has a reference (embossed or engraved) to the latest revision information and I am shocked that is has never been used.

 The Embedded Title Block!
 A PLM Solution!